yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

-Teams Toolkit continuously evolve to offer useful features for developers.
-Recently a group of new features are available to preview in insider features, such as provisioning Azure resources with ARM templates and managing multiple environments.
+Teams Toolkit continuously evolves to offer more powerful features for developers.
+Recently a group of new features has been available to preview in insider features, such as provisioning Azure resources with ARM templates and managing multiple environments.
 These insider features will require an update to your existing project code structures.
 Teams Toolkit can automatically upgrade your original project to support Multiple Environments and ARM provision features.

 > Please note that ARM and multiple environment features will be enabled by default in the future release of Teams Toolkit.
-We thrive to make Teams Toolkit compatible with existing projects but long time backward compatibility is not 100% guaranteed thus we strongly recommend you updating your project configurations to continue using the latest Teams Toolkit.
+We thrive to make Teams Toolkit compatible with existing projects but long time backward compatibility is not 100% guaranteed thus we strongly recommend you update your project configurations to continue using the latest Teams Toolkit.

 ## How to Upgrade
 Teams Toolkit will automatically upgrade your original project folder structure and not change your custom code.

 ## File Structure Change
 Once migration succeeds, your project file structure will be changed.

+### Project Configuration Files
 The existing project configuration files under the `.fx` folder are outdated and incompatible with the current version of Teams Toolkit.
 So some clean-ups are made and now your `.fx` folder will consist:
 * `azure.parameters.*.json:` Parameters for Provisioning Azure Resource, specific for each environment.
 * `config.*.json:` Configurations for Manifest, AAD, etc, specific for each environment.
 * `projectSettings.json:` Project Settings, including capabilities, programming languages, etc.
 * `localSettings.json:` Local Settings, including necessary information to start debugging the project locally.

-`templates` folder will consist:
-* `appPackage:` The manifest template and resources for creating a Teams App.
-You generally only have to modify `config.*.json` rather than this template for customizing your Teams App.
-* `azure:` The ARM templates for provisioning Azure resources.
-The ARM templates are authored using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview).

 We will update those files according to your original project settings and move existing ones into `.backup` folder for your reference.
 You can safely delete the `.backup` folder after you have compared and reviewed the changes.

-## Required Steps After Migration
+### ARM Template and Manifest Template File.
+Pre-cooked ARM templates tailored to your project will be automatically added under the `templates/azure` folder.
+The ARM templates are authored using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview).

+Teams app manifest files are located in `templates/appPackage` folder.
+The folder contains two manifest files:
+* `manifest.local.template.json`: Manifest file for Teams app running locally.
+* `manifest.remote.template.json`: Manifest file for Teams app running remotely (After deployed to Azure).

+Both files contain template arguments with `{...}` statements which will be replaced at build time.
+You may add any extra properties or permissions you require to this file.
+See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more information.

+### Environment Specific Configuration Files
+Teams Toolkit now supports creating multiple environments for a project, and you can customize the configurations for a specific environment, for example using different app names in the manifest for different environments.
+You can read more about what you can do in [this wiki](https://github.com/OfficeDev/TeamsFx/wiki/Enable-Preview-Features-in-Teams-Toolkit#managing-multiple-environments-in-teams-toolkit).

+## What you should do after upgrading

+### Bot Project
-If your project contains bot capability which has already been successfully provisioned and just got upgrade by Toolkit, the project requires re-provision bot resource.
-Since Bot Channels Registration become a [legacy production](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0&tabs=userassigned#create-the-resource), toolkit helps upgrade Bot Channels Registration to Azure Bot Service, so you will be asked to provision again before deploy or publish the project.
-If you still want to use existing bot, please follow [these steps](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0&tabs=userassigned#create-the-resource).
+If your project contains bot capability which has already been successfully provisioned and just got upgraded by Toolkit, the project requires re-provision bot resource.
+Since Bot Channels Registration become a [legacy production](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0&tabs=userassigned#create-the-resource), the toolkit helps upgrade Bot Channels Registration to Azure Bot Service, so you will be asked to provision again before deploying or publishing the project.
+If you still want to use the existing bot, please follow [these steps](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0&tabs=userassigned#create-the-resource).

-## Manual Work to Use Existing Bot
+### Manual Work to Use Existing Bot
 There you need to modify three files
 1. Modify `./templates/azure/provision/bot.bicep` with following config
     ```bicep